rohitgeddam/FindMyRoomie/README.md

 ### Black - Code Formatter

-We are using Black code formatter to format our code before pushing to github.
+We are using the Black code formatter to format our code before pushing it to GitHub.
-Run the line below everytime you push to github. config file present in `pyproject.toml`
+Run the line below everytime you push to GitHub. config file present in `pyproject.toml`
 ```
 black --line-length 120 <filename>
 ```

-If you prefer using Black in VSCode, you can add the below settings in your vscode settings
+If you prefer using Black in VSCode, you can add the below settings in your vscode settings:

 ```
 {
     "python.formatting.provider": "black",